FaradayRF/Faraday-Software/Tutorials/start/configuring-proxy.md

 ![Device Manager](images/Proxy-INI-Example-Multiple-Units.png "Device Manager")

-# Time to Use the API
+# It's Time To Configure Faraday
-With the Proxy setup we now have the ability to communicate with Faraday using a RESTfup API.
-Next step, [turn on the LED's](hello-world.md)!
+Now that Proxy is running, we can communicate with the radio.
+This means we should program it with some basic information such as your callsign and its node ID.
+Let's [configure Faraday](configuring-faraday.md).